Saturday, January 25, 2025

 So, finally, Justin Trudeau has announced that he will resign his position as leader of the Liberal Party of Canada, and therefore as Prime Minster of the country.

-After months of pressure from his own caucus, who see his unpopularity as a millstone around the party's neck (and a hindrance to their own re-election chances), he has done with his "reflecting on his future", and concluded that he has none.
+After months of pressure from his own caucus, who see his unpopularity as a millstone around the Liberal Party's neck (and a hindrance to their own re-election chances), he has done with his "reflecting on his future", and concluded that he has none.

-Supposedly, he wanted to make the announcement before the Liberal caucus meeting later this week so that it would look like he resigned on his own terms, not pushed out by disgruntled members of his own party.
-Except that everyone already knows - his caucus has made no secret of their feelings for many months now.
+Supposedly, he wanted to make the announcement before the Liberal caucus meeting later this week so that it would look like he resigned on his own terms, and was not pushed out by disgruntled members of his own party.
+Except that everyone already knows he was - his caucus has made no secret of their feelings for many months now.

 How will we deal with that?
 Do we have to wait until April for a Canadian response?
 If Trudeau had resigned a year ago, when the writing was already on the wall, a new leader could be already in place and ready to deal with anything that America throws at us.
 Instead, we are going to end up with Poilievre here (eventually) and Trump there, a perfect storm of populist craziness.